nomemory/andreinc-site/_posts/2021-01-31-hello-world-mapneat.md

 println(out)
 ```

-If we were to run the code above, the "morphed" output will look like:
+If we were to run the code above, the "morphed" output is:

 ```json
 {